bonitasoft/bonita-doc/md/bpm-api.md

 #### Description

 This resource represents a problem in a process that needs to be resolved for the process to run.
-It can be an actor, a connector implementation, or a parameter (in the Performance, Efficiency, or Teamwork edition).
+It can be an actor, a connector implementation, or a parameter (in the Entreprise, Performance, Efficiency, or Teamwork edition).

 #### Representation
 ```json